aissam-out/prisoner-s-dilemma/README.md

 **- Aggressive Tit For Tat:** The opponent starts by defecting, then cooperates if you cooperated last time, and defects otherwise.

+**- Dolphin:** The opponent have a long memory.
+If you betray him, the opponent will never cooperate with you again.

 ## Extra:

 Besides the required building blocks, we also implemented: